grrazzlle/Homework1/README.md

   ## Description

-  This website is a static HTML website using semantic tags and minimal CSS
+  This website is a static HTML website using semantic tags and minimal CSS that follows accessibility standards and is optimized for search engines

   ## Table of contents